Local estimators and Bayesian inverse problems with non-unique solutions

 where $\mathcal{F}$ is the forward operator, $X, Y$ for some Banach spaces, and $\eta$ is the noise.
 For simplicity, we assume that the observation noise is normal with mean zero and independent of $x$, i.e., $\eta \sim {\mathcal N}(0,\sigma)$ with $\sigma$ being the covariance.

 The inverse problem is to reconstruct $x$ given the noisy measurement $y$.
-Assume that $x$ has the prior probability measure $\mu_0$ and the posterior probability measure $\mu_y$.
-Let $\pi_0$ and $\pi_y$ denote the probability density functions of $\mu_x$ and $\mu_y$.
+Denote by $\mu_0$ and $\mu_y$ the prior probability measure and the posterior probability measure of $x$, respectively.
+Let $\pi_0$ and $\pi_y$ denote the probability density functions of $\mu_0$ and $\mu_y$.
 By Bayes' formula \cite{KaipioSomerdalo2005},